Are you looking for test card numbers?

 Connect the cables

-You can also connect the Ethernet cable directly into the terminal between the MDB slot and the SIM/SAM card slots.
+You can't use the MDB harness cable to connect the Ethernet cable.
+You need to connect it directly into the terminal between the MDB slot and the SIM/SAM card slots.

 2. Connect the cellular communication antenna cable to the top antenna slot.
 To boost the signal, you can also connect two antennas.